 We offer many different ways to get involved with Mass through the different Liturgical Ministries.
 The Mass is the ultimate form of prayer for us as Catholics, and ministering at the Masses is a great way to serve God and the community.
 If you are interested in any of these ministries, contact the rectory at 860-464-7251.
 We will be happy to assist you.

 Ushers are men and women who help to seat parishioners, pass the basket for offertory collections and assist in decorating the church during the the liturgical seasons.
-Anyone who is interested in becoming an usher should contact Randy Pelkey, Administrative Secretary at email@example.com
+Anyone who is interested in becoming an usher should contact the Administrative Secretary at firstname.lastname@example.org

 If you are already an usher, please remember that if you are unable to serve at your scheduled Mass, it is your responsibility to find a replacement.